chrisco512/athip/README.md

 # FE Coding Exercise
 Example app that parses chat text into structured JSON.
+Demo is deployed at [https://at2-mhciysbdqd.now.sh/](https://at2-mhciysbdqd.now.sh/)

 ## Getting Started